sangalo20/Serverless-agents-cloudrun/README.md

-# Serverless Agents on Cloud Run Workshop
+# Serverless Agents on Cloud Run

 Welcome to the Serverless Agents workshop!
 In this session, you will build a production-ready "Micro-Agent" system using Google Cloud Run, Vertex AI (Gemini 2.5 Flash), and Eventarc.